alifiroozi80/CKA/CKA/README.md

 <div id="Who-creates-Persistence-Volumes">

-* Who creates the Persistent Volumes and when?
+* Who creates the Persistent Volumes, and when?
     * [X] K8s Administrator and K8s User
 * PV are resources that need to be there **BEFORE** the Pod that **depends on** it is created...
-* Storage resource is provisioned by Admin.
+* Admin provisions storage resources.
 * Creates the PV components from these storage backends.

 </div> <!-- Who creates Persistence Volumes? -->